tyb01/BSDSF23A006-OS-A01/Report.md

 For large projects or where builds require special environment, attached binary avoids complex build steps for the consumer.

 For shared libraries, attach .so / .a if required by the assignment so the grader can test multiple linking scenarios.

+Q1.
+What is Position-Independent Code (-fPIC) and why required?

+-fPIC generates machine code that uses relative addressing instead of absolute addresses.

+Shared libraries may be loaded at different addresses in different processes.
+With PIC, the library can be mapped anywhere without modification.

+Without PIC, the loader would need to rewrite instructions at runtime (slow and unsafe).

+So -fPIC is fundamental for .so builds.

+Q2.
+Why is client_dynamic smaller than client_static?

+client_static embeds the library code inside itself (every function needed is copied in).

+client_dynamic only has references to libmyutils.so.
+At runtime, the .so is loaded into memory and shared.

+Therefore, dynamic executables are smaller and multiple processes can share the same .so in memory.

+Q3.
+What is LD_LIBRARY_PATH?
+Why did we need it?

+LD_LIBRARY_PATH is an environment variable telling the dynamic loader (ld-linux) where to search for shared libraries at runtime.

+By default, loader searches system dirs like /usr/lib.
+Our libmyutils.so was in a custom ./lib/, so it wasn’t found.

+Setting LD_LIBRARY_PATH=$(pwd)/lib added our project’s lib folder to the search path.

+This demonstrates that the OS dynamic loader is responsible for locating .so files at program startup.